2326m/openai-realtime-console-1/README.md

 This is an example application showing how to use the [OpenAI Realtime API](https://platform.openai.com/docs/guides/realtime) with [WebRTC](https://platform.openai.com/docs/guides/realtime-webrtc).

-The included demo now initializes the voice assistant with guidance aimed at supporting older adults.
+The included demo now initializes the voice assistant with instructions aimed at supporting older adults.
 When a session starts, the model is instructed to hold friendly conversations that help reduce loneliness and encourage mental elasticity.